Top 9 experiences whilst volunteering in the Amazon jungle

 8. Dinner by candlelight with new friends

-At the end of each you can tuck into your delicious dinner whilst chatting about your day to people from around the world and learning about what the following day has to offer!
+At the end of each day you can tuck into your delicious dinner whilst chatting about your day with people from around the world and learning about what the following day has to offer!